When can I afford to retire?

 It’s simple, but ain’t easy.
 It’s part thinking, part calculating.
-That’s where a good financial adviser comes in.
+That’s where a good financial advisor comes in.

-Step 2 – Cost it – What does your retirement cost?
+Step 2 – Cost it – What does my retirement cost?

-A good financial adviser will help you with two things:
+A good financial advisor will help you with two things:

 - Work out what you want from life